24

 VII.
 ON-CALL WORK:

-B. On-call duty is an assignment made by a Decision Maker or designee, outside of an employee’s normal work schedule, typically when an employee is required to be available to respond, report to a work site and begin work within a certain amount of time.
-Employees designated as on-call remain obligated to comply with all County policies and procedures, departmental policies, procedures, rules, regulations, and supervisory direction, including the Substance Abuse Prevention Policy (reference J).
-Employees in an on-call status must be fit for duty at all times and may not drink alcohol or use other controlled substances that may affect their job performance while on call.
-The employee's response time to calls, or to report in for duty will be reasonable as defined in the department's policy.
+B. On-call duty is an assignment made by a Decision Maker or designee, outside of an employee’s normal work schedule, when an employee is required to be available to respond within a certain amount of time.
+Employees designated as on-call remain obligated to comply with all County and departmental policies and procedures, rules, regulations, and supervisory direction, including the Drug and Alcohol Free Workplace Policy (Reference 9).
+Employees in an on-call status must be fit for duty at all times and may not drink alcohol or use other controlled substances that may affect their job performance while on-call.
+The employee’s response time to calls, or to report in for duty will be reasonable as defined in the department’s policy.

 VIII.
 TRAVEL TIME